MerosCrypto/Meros/docs/RPC/Personal.md

 `setParentPublicKey` deletes the existing Wallet on the node, in an irreversible manner, losing all access to the current Merit Holder and all funds.
 It sets the Wallet to track the specified Parent Public Key, presumably one returned from `getParentPublicKey`.
 This will disable any operations requiring access to the private key, as well as all Merit Holder related operations.
 That said, this will preserve the functionality of address generation, `getTransactionTemplate`, and more, enabling Watch Wallet functionality.

 Arguments:
-- `account` (int): The account this Public Key maps to.
+- `account` (int):    Account this Public Key maps to.
-- `key`     (string): The Parent Public Key.
+- `key`     (string): Parent Public Key.

 The result is a bool of true.

 ### `getMnemonic`

-`getMnemonic` replies with the wallet's mnemonic, without its password.
-The result is a string of the mnemonic.
+`getMnemonic` replies with the Wallet's Mnemonic, without any password needed to use it.
+The result is a string of the Mnemonic.

 ### `getMeritHolderKey`